y0nei/FastAPI-fullstack-blog/docs/getting_started/configure_the_environment.md

 - `POST_STATISTICS`: If set to `true` or `1` do a few things:
     - expose various database-related settings to the app[^2]
     - enable the database functionality for view storage
-    - control if [starlettes session middleware][1] should be initialized
+    - control if [starlette's session middleware][1] should be initialized
     - and if the cookie consent banner should be shown or not

 - `HOTRELOAD`: If set to `true` or `1`, enable the hot reloading functionality.